 Heart disease without physical limitations in everyday routine

-No objective indications for cardiovascular disease
+No indications for cardiovascular disease

-Heart disease with minor limitations in physical performance No complaints at rest
+Heart disease with minor limitations in physical performance.
+No complaints at rest.

-Objective indications for minor cardiovascular disease
+Indications for minor cardiovascular disease

 Heart disease with major limitations in physical performance.
 No complaints at rest

-Objective indications for moderate to severe cardiovascular disease
+Indications for moderate to severe cardiovascular disease

 Severe physical limitations even with very light activity, complaints even at rest

-Objective indications for severe cardiovascular disease
+Indications for severe cardiovascular disease

 If the heart is so severely damaged that it can no longer adequately supply the organs with oxygen, it must be supported.
 A ventricular assist device performs the work of the heart partially or completely.
 Thus, this system allows for adequate blood flow and blood pressure.